Be careful how you talk to yourself… you are listening!

 How can we begin to recognise our own self-talk?

-List down the negative comments that you notice yourself saying.
+List the negative comments that you notice yourself thinking.

 - It’s too complicated (it will take too much effort for me to achieve so it’s not worth trying).